Archive Gallery: Mail Order Kits, From the Back Pages of PopSci

 We’ve gathered a few of the more promising-looking coupons here, with an emphasis on build-it-yourself projects.
 Long story short, these kits became more sophisticated over time.
 In the 1920s and 1930s we advertised DIY phonographs and erector sets.
 By the mid-1970s, readers could purchase DIY jetpacks and kit cars.

 You’d be surprised at what you can build from a kit.
 In addition to jet powered aircraft, readers could buy construction packages for electronic organs, fireplaces, weather stations, dome houses, atomic energy labs, and trailers.
-Don't believe us?
-Click through our gallery to see these old ads in full.